BS in Science, Technology, and Society

 - Plus many others

-Why get a dual degree with STS?
+Why pursue a dual major with STS?

 The main reason is that you will stand out in either the job market or the graduate school application pool.
-Most people know that if you earned a dual degree, you're a cut above the average student.
+Most people know that if you earned a dual major degree, you're a cut above the average student.
 You can handle rigorous demands.
 You have discipline.
 You know what you want and are willing to make the effort to get it.
 Most importantly, you know more.
 If you're an engineer, you can demonstrate that you understand something about the institutional context of engineering, ethical issues, how to think about the possible social impact of new technologies, and how to think about choices in design from both a social and technical viewpoint.
 If you're a manager, you can show that you know more about the policy issues and the legal context of management.
-If you're premed, you can show that you understand the history of medicine, medical ethics, and the social side of being a doctor.
-No matter what field you're in, STS will change the way you think about it.
+If you're pre-med, you can show that you understand the history of medicine, medical ethics, and the social side of being a doctor.
+No matter what field you are in, STS will change the way you think about it.

 Yes.
 We have courses on information and society, on the environment, and on many other topics that will interest majors in other HASS departments.
 As an HASS major, you'll still need to take the HASS core of 24 credits, which you can do by starting your STS major.
-That will get you half-way to the major (24 of 48 credits).
+That will get you half way to the major (24 of 48 credits).
 You'll still need to do the technical option, a group of 4 courses outside the School of HASS, plus another two courses, or six additional courses beyond the HASS core.
 (No, you can't count the science core twice, so these six additional courses will have to come from your free electives.)

-A dual degree means that the student has to satisfy the degree requirements for both majors, but double-counting is allowed.
+A dual major means that the student has to satisfy the degree requirements for both majors, but double-counting is allowed.
 In other words, if Science, Technology, and Society is the second degree, the person needs only to fulfill the Science, Technology, and Society requirements of 32 basic credits, as long as the first degree covers the "technical option" of the STS major.
 The HASS core requirement can be fulfilled by taking courses in the Science, Technology, and Society department as part of the major.
 This student earns one degree.
-A double degree takes an extra year equivalent of about 32 credits.
+A double major takes an extra year equivalent of about 32 credits.
 This means that the student takes the HASS core as one set of courses, and the Science, Technology, and Society major as another set of courses.
 This student earns two degrees.

 Pre-Law and Accelerated Law Program